 Drivers who violate the above traffic laws are subject to a fine that is double the fine normally prescribed for that traffic violation.
 A person who violates these laws and injures someone through their own negligence faces a misdemeanor charge punishable by a fine of up to $1,000 or imprisonment for up to 1 year, or both.

-If a driver violates these laws and kills a school-age child, or anyone else riding a school bus such as teachers or chaperones, through their own negligence, they face a felony charge punishable by a fine of up to $7,500 or by imprisonment for up to 15 years, or both.
+If a driver violates these laws and causes fatal injury to a school-age child, or anyone else riding a school bus—such as teachers or chaperones—through their own negligence, they face a felony charge punishable by a fine of up to $7,500 or by imprisonment for up to 15 years, or both.

 Those are only the criminal charges.
 They can also be held liable for personal injury or wrongful death by the victims or the victims’ families in civil court through lawsuits.